BCHS Clubs & Activities

 Girls Who Start

 Girls Who Start is dedicated to inspiring and empowering future female leaders and girls with an interest in entrepreneurship & business!
-We meet biweekly on Tuesdays and offer dynamic guest speakers and workshops to help educate our members.
+We meet biweekly and offer dynamic guest speakers and workshops to help educate our members.

 Guerilla Art Club

 Established in 2016, GAC allows for students to create safe and imaginative after-school art activities and to spread positivity through public art.
 This is an opportunity for students interested in participating and promoting positive creativity at BCHS and within the community.

 This club participates in a series of activities including volunteering, community service, and competitive events based on the health sciences, health professions, and leadership.

 Members participate in College Bowl-like academic competitions focusing on questions in both United States and world history.

 The HS Pep Band plays at BCHS sporting events as well as playing at other high school events.

 This club reads, discusses, and explores literature created by female authors, LGBTIA+ authors, and authors of color.
 Meets every other Friday.